Skyway shuts down amid snowstorm

 CLOSINGS | See our full list of closures across WNY here.

-Thursday night at 9 p.m., a travel ban took effect in all of Erie County.
-It will be in effect until further notice.
+Thursday night at 9 p.m., a travel ban took effect in all of Erie County, but it has since been downgraded to a travel advisory in parts of the area.

 Currently, lake-effect snow warnings are in effect (or soon to be in effect) across much of western New York, and some areas could see more than two feet of snow.